 Eat breakfast in Palas de Rei, and continue your journey down more woodland paths, crossing six shallow river valleys.
 Journey through to the O Coto crossroads hamlet that offers several cafes for food and refreshments.
 Sample the local delicacy pulpo a la gallega (octopus of Galicia) in Melide and see the Romanesque Igrexa Santa Maria de Melide.
 Explore Igrexa Santiago and see the famous image of St. James above the altar.
-Check into Albergue in Melide and get dinner in the city.
+Check into the hotel in Melide and enjoy dinner.

 Depart from Melide; today’s path is mainly natural woodlands with good shade offered by the eucalyptus trees lining the trail.
 Today two other camino routes join this path, so the trail becomes much busier.
 Journey to Arzua, a town known for its local cheese and cheese fair held annually in March.
 Discover the capela da Madalena and have the modern parish church dedicated to St. James depicting him as both a Moorslayer and a pilgrim.
 The beautiful woodland trails offer ample time for reflection, with opportunities to journal along the way.
-Overnight at an albergue in Arzua.
+Overnight in Arzua with dinner at your hotel.

 Almost There: Country and Cafes

 Depart Arzúa, once again journeying down woodland paths lined with eucalyptus trees.
 Pass through several cities with ample opportunity to stop at cafes for refreshments and explore the local cultures.
-Arrive in Rua where you will eat dinner in the town and check into an albergue for the night.
+Arrive in A Rúa, where you will check into your hotel, eat dinner, and rest for the evening.

 The Final Leg

-Depart Rua early, starting along the familiar eucalyptus lined paths which give way to paved road as we approach Santiago de Compostela.
+Depart A Rúa early, starting along the familiar eucalyptus lined paths which give way to paved road as we approach Santiago de Compostela.
 Pass through Lavacolla, where traditionally pilgrims would do ritual cleansing before entering the city.
 Along the way visit Capilla de San Marcos and view the monument to the visit of St. John Paul II.
 The Cruceiro de San Pedro heralds pilgrims’ arrival into the city, and finally we arrive at the Cathedral of St. James in Santiago de Compostela.
-Explore the city and check into albergue for the night.
+Explore the city and check into your hotel for the night.

 A Day to Explore